 - Make sure there’s not even a single drop of water on the glass body

 - Set your microwave to high and heat for one minute

 - Then carefully test the temperature of the ceramic plate

-Some foods are served in the paper box or paper lunch bag.
-Paper plates and bowls are also very popular for the go getters as you don’t need to wash them.
+Some foods are served in a paper box or paper lunch bag.
+Paper plates and bowls are also very popular for go-getters as you don’t need to wash them.
 Just eat and throw.
 These are also okay to go in the microwave.

 But, you shouldn’t keep it for a long time there as they aren’t designed to withstand heat.
 They can be used to reheat your dry snacks that need only a few minutes to be heated.
 And never use newspaper in your oven.
 They are very famous for leaching ink.

-Aluminum foil is not used to reheat any food, rather it’s used to cook certain turkey, chicken or duck recipes.
-It prevents meat from getting overcooked.
+Aluminum foil is not used to reheat any food; rather, it’s used to cook certain turkey, chicken or duck recipes.
+It prevents the meat from getting overcooked.
 But, be careful that no part of your aluminum foil should go close to the microwave wall.
-If it touches the side walls, it’ll start sparkling.
+If it touches the sidewalls, it’ll start sparkling.